 Every year, the batch celebrating its Silver Jubilee year has its Silver Jubilee programme on campus in the last week of December.
-The programme includes a get together of the alumni with felicitation of teachers.
+The programme in get together of the alumni with felicitation of teachers.
 The Institute hosts lunch and their stay on the campus.
-Alumni contribute academically and financially towards the development of the institution and its programmes.
-Some batches have gone back to their adopted villages and contributed to village development schemes.
+Alumni contribute academically a financially towards the development of the institution and its programmes.
+Some batches have gone back to their adopted villages and contributed t village development schemes.
 A vibrant alumni group on social media interacts with undergraduates and gives them career guidance.

-The office bearers meet frequently and plan various activities:
+The office bearers meet frequently and plan various activities: 1.
+Career guidance of students

-- 1. Career guidance of students - 2.
-Deliver talks and lectures at MGIMS - 3.
-Financial support to students who come from disadvantaged backgrounds. - 4.
-Enhancing the academic learning environment - 5.
-Contribution to develop institutional infrastructure
+2. Deliver talks and lectures at MGIMS

+3. Financial support to students who come from disadvantaged backgrounds.

+4. Enhancing the academic learning environment

+5. Contribution to develop institutional infrastructure

-Alumni are encouraged to give feedback about the institute infrastructure and curriculum.
-Many alumni have been working for several years in the institute as faculty.
+Alumni are encouraged to give feedback about the institute infrastructure and curriculum.Many alumni have been working for several years in the in as faculty.